Wondering which shot to get, when, and why? Find answers to those questions and more.

 Will the vaccine keep me from spreading COVID-19 to others?

-Early evidence suggests the vaccines can help limit the spread of COVID-19 (in addition to preventing severe illness or death in you), but research on that question continues.
+Research so far has suggested the vaccines can help limit the spread of COVID-19 (in addition to preventing severe illness or death in you).
+However, new variants continue to challenge the vaccines’ ability to prevent infection.

-Masks are still required for fully vaccinated people in some circumstances, such as:
+Masks are still required for fully vaccinated people in some circumstances, such as where state or local law mandates them, and in health care settings, businesses and workplaces that require masking.

-Even after vaccination, you should still be alert to any COVID-19 symptoms you might have, especially if you've been around someone who's sick.
-If symptoms arise, get tested, stay home and avoid others.
+Even after vaccination, you should still be alert to any COVID-19 symptoms you might have.
+If symptoms arise, get tested, stay home, and avoid others.

 Can children get vaccinated for COVID-19?